Differential function spectra, the differential Becker-Gottlieb transfer, and applications to differential algebraic K-theory: Differential function spectra

-We write $E\R:=E\wedge M\R$ for the smash product of $E$ with the Moore spectrum $M\R$ of $\R$.
-The effect of smashing with $M\R$ on the level of homotopy groups is tensoring with $\R$ see \cite{MR551009}.
-There is a natural map $\epsilon_{\R}:E\to E\R$ of spectra which induces the map
+We write $E{G}:=E\wedge M{G}$ for the smash product {of a spectrum} $E$ with the Moore spectrum $M{G}$ of {the abelian group} ${G}$. {Since the additive group $\R$ is flat over $\Z$,} the effect of smashing with $M\R$ on the level of homotopy groups is tensoring with $\R$ see \cite[{Eq.
+(2.1)}]{MR551009}.
+There is a natural map $\epsilon_{\R}:E\to E\R$ of spectra which induces the canonical map